 You can walk down 108 steps to reach a shrine near the water’s edge at this sacred space.
 Here, you can snap an iconic photo of the waves crashing near the temple’s main hall.

-This place can get crowded and make for a less enjoyable solo experience.
+This place can get crowded and make for a less enjoyable Busan solo travel experience.
 Luckily, I visited here on a rainy day and felt the power of being in such a sacred space.
 Try coming here early (before 9 a.m.) or late (near sunset) to avoid some of the crowds.

 6. Shop at Lotte Premium Outlets